 It is that.
 But in Luke 17:6 Jesus says even faith as small as a mustard seed can achieve miracles.
-So the question becomes not how big my faith is, but whether I use it.
+The question then becomes not how big is my faith, but whether I use it.
 Jesus asked the panicked disciples, “Why did you fear?
 Where is your faith?”
 (Mark 4:40)

 Having a small faith is no excuse.
-Faith is like radioactivity in that a little goes a long way.
+Like radioactivity, a little faith goes a long way and does big things.

-“You do not know whether the Lord will answer your prayers.”
+Five.
+“You do not know whether the Lord will answer your prayers or how He will.”